Bang Pa-In Royal Palace

 The iconic buildings scattered across the complex each feature their own unique architectural style.
 For example, the Wehat Chamroon Palace was built using traditional Chinese materials and designs, while the Aisawan Tippaya Asna Pavilion, set in the middle of a lake, is typically Thai.
 Other buildings are clearly European in architectural style.

-Ways to experience Bang Pa-In Royal Palace
+Tours and tickets to Experience Bang Pa-In Royal Palace

 What's the best way to experience Bang Pa-In Royal Palace?